 Here’s what the results will look like.
 The background of the results is the color that you entered, and then it shows you the color of each match, so you can see how close they are.

 See, wasn’t that easy?
-This process can give you a great place to start with your paint color search, and then you can get samples to test in your home to determine if they’re the right color for your space.
+This process can give you a great place to START with your paint color search, and then you can visit the paint store and get samples to test in your home to determine if they’re the right color for your space.

 Need some guidance choosing paint colors?
-Get access to my FREE training about the 3 biggest mistakes people make when choosing paint colors here.
+Click to get access to my FREE training about the 3 biggest mistakes people make when choosing paint colors.

-Will this tell me the exact paint color used in the image?
+Will this tell me the actual paint colors used in the image?

-Probably not, and here’s why.
+Maybe…maybe not, and here’s why.
 When people post pictures of beautiful rooms, they often use filters to enhance the image.
-They might brighten it, make it more or less saturated, or adjust the coloring.
+They might brighten it, make it more or less saturated, or adjust the coloring for best results.
 So, this process isn’t guaranteed to tell you the exact paint color that was used.

 Let me know what you think?
 I love hearing from you, so don’t be shy about leaving a comment.
 Are you excited to try this process next time you see a picture with the ‘perfect” paint color?